golemfoundation/wildland-client/plugins/ipfs/README.md

 ### Issues

 * `ipfs add -r <mountpoint>` produces a different hash than mounted CID.
 Problem is likely in the way file flags are handled.
 * Handles files published using default settings of `ipfs add -r`.
-Does not cover features marked as experimental nor CIDv1.
+Does not cover CIDv1 nor features marked as experimental.